JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/many_systems.md

 Polynomial systems arising in application very often have a coefficients which are determined by some parameters.

-We now want to show you how you can setup an efficient way to solve this polynomial system for many
+We now want to show you how you can setup an efficient way to solve this polynomial system for many parameter values.
+Assume we have the following polynomial system:
 ```julia
 using HomotopyContinuation, DynamicPolynomials
 @polyvar x y z p[1:3]